 Finally, in Figure \ref{fig:1to1_negative}, we observe the evolution of Pluto and Charon rotating initially in the same direction, with Charon still being on a retrograde orbit.
 For the sake of comparison, we prescribe different initial ratios of the two bodies' spin rates $\Omega_{\rm{m}0}/\Omega_0 \in \{0.5, 1, 2\}$.
 The initial orbital eccentricity is again $e_0=0.4$ and the initial spin-orbit ratio of Pluto is $\Omega_0/n_0=-35$.
 Due to its relatively small mass, the variations of Charon's initial spin rate affect the overall orbital evolution only negligibly, and the circularisation of the mutual orbit proceeds within $\unit[550]{kyr}$ in all three cases.
 The only effect that exhibits dependence on Charon's initial spin rate is then, as can be expected, the time scale of the moon's despinning and the magnitude and time scale of its tidal heating.

-In the beginning of the spin-orbital evolution, on the scale of tens of $\unit{kyr}$, Charon experienced rapid despinning and reversal of the spin direction.
+At the beginning of the spin-orbital evolution, on the scale of tens of $\unit{kyr}$, Charon experienced rapid despinning and reversal of the spin direction.
 Since the eccentricity decays at a lower rate, Charon's orbit is, at this point, still highly eccentric ($e>0.3$), and the moon cannot be locked into synchronous rotation (1:1 spin-orbit resonance).
-Therefore, upon reversal, Charon gets temporarily weakly captured close to a 3:2 resonance, from which it gradually transitions into the 1:1 resonance at $\unit[70-110]{kyr}$.\\
+Therefore, upon reversal, Charon gets temporarily weakly captured close to a 3:2 resonance, from which state it gradually transitions into the 1:1 resonance around $\unit[70-110]{kyr}$.